slatedocs/slate/source/includes/_KYCmerchant.md

 # KYC: Merchant Application

-The evidence is the application data to be evaluated.
-It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
-While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.
+Perform a merchant KYC.

 The following URLs are used for merchant application validation:

-Validate a merchant application:<br>
+Evaluate a merchant application for the provided user data:<br>
 `POST https://edna.identitymind.com/im/account/merchant`

 Retrieve the current state of a merchant application:<br>
 `GET https://edna.identitymind.com/im/account/merchant/<transaction_id>`

+<aside class="notice">All fields are not required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>

 ##### Arguments